SoftwareAG/webmethods-b2b-examples/README.md

 # webMethods-b2b-examples
 Collection of examples for beginner webMethods-B2B developers.
 It consists of common use cases and starting points for developers getting up to speed with webMethods B2B. webMethodsB2B is a tool that allows rapid and reliable out of the box partner integration.
 A large library of document formats and processing rules including EDI (ANSI X12) electronic document exchange over HTTP and AS2 and many others.
-For more information, you may sign up for free 30 trial tenant at [Software AG B2B](https://signup.softwareag.cloud/#/?product=b2b)
+To follow along with these examples, you may sign up for free 30 trial tenant at [Software AG B2B](https://signup.softwareag.cloud/#/?product=b2b)

 ## Introduction